- When the Xbox Party isn't working, be sure to verify Xbox services from the very start.

 - Scroll down and click Reset.

-- In the Windows Search bar, type Sound and open Sound from the results.
+- In the Windows Search bar, type sound and open Change system sounds.

 - Save changes and exit.